This Bow Back Knit Top for Girls is a free pdf pattern and sewing tutorial.

 To use chiffon, cut the strip 3 inches wide and sew the edges together to make a tie.
 The rayon ribbon I used in this pink floral version is from hobby lobby.

 I tested the ribbon out first before using it on the top.
-I heat sealed the edges, (you could just fold and sew if needed.) and ran the ribbon through the wash on gentle.
+I heat-sealed the edges (you could just fold and sew if needed.) and ran the ribbon through the wash on a gentle cycle.
 It held up well.
-(The photo below, on the right is the ribbon after it came through the wash and had been ironed.)
+(The photo below, on the right, is the ribbon after it came through the wash and had been ironed.)

 In my first version of this top, I tried a lightweight knit to make the tie but felt it was a bit too heavy and made the back droopy.
 (This version was also made with a neck binding instead of facing, which I did not care for as much either.)

-Another fun option for this top would be to add a bit of lace to around the bottom hem of the top.
-(I actually planned to do this, but did not purchase enough lace.)
+Another fun option for this top would be to add a bit of lace around the bottom hem of the top.
+(I actually planned to do this but did not purchase enough lace.)